prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ## 2. Generate key-pair(public key, private key) using ssh keygen

 ### 2.1 Generate the public key and private key
-Before you start playing with AWS console and terraform script we need to first generate the key-pair(public key, private key) using ssh-keygen. later we are going to associate both public and private keys with AWS EC2 instances.
+Before you start playing with AWS console and Terraform script we need to first generate the key-pair(public key, private key) using ssh-keygen. later we are going to associate both public and private keys with AWS EC2 instances.

 Let us generate the key pair using the following command: